socialvibe/truex-ctv-web-reference-app/platforms/Tizen/README.md

       * Creates a .wgt installer that refers to the hosted web app, by default at `https://ctv.truex.com/web/ref-app/master/index.html`
    * `npm run build-tizen-local`
-      * Creates a .wgt installer that has the skyline app embedded inside of it.
+      * Creates a .wgt installer that has the reference app embedded inside of it.
       * The means the tizen API is available to at least the choice card.
    * NOTE: Only the local build will allow access to all the remote key events, and the TIFA (see below). e.g. play/pause/FF/REW, 2 to skip ads, 4 to show the in-app console log.